New Year off the grid is cool.

 Pheasant fit for a Peasant- Roast a Roadkill- and your aunt won’t come again!

-Preparing the bird is great experience if you’ve never done such a thing.
+Preparing the bird is a great experience if you’ve never done such a thing.
 Plucking feathers and trying to contain them from flying everywhere, emptying the gullet of seed… I hate chopping off the claws- and turn away!
 But for some, the bird’s head- beak and eyes, is the grotesque challenge.
 Later we learn to cut straight down the chest and pop out the breast.
 Have you been sick yet?

 The Secret Art of Self Defence- dodging the family doo